jaimeteb/chatto/README.md

 Under **functions** you can list the transitions available for the FSM.
 The object **transition** describes the states of the transition (**from** one state **into** another) if **command** is executed; **message** is the message (or messages) to send to the user.

-The special state **any** can help you to go from any state into another, if the command is executed.
+The special state **any** can help you go from any state into another, if the command is executed.
 You don't have to declare the **any** state in the states list.

 <a name="ext"></a>
 ## 5. Extensions